Strong earnings, dividend bonanza push FTSE 100 higher - Up News Info

 The FTSE 100 has gained 10% so far this year on support from a dovish central bank and re-opening optimism.
 However, it has traded range-bound near its 7,000 level since April this year on fears that rising coronavirus infections and a jump in inflation could lead to less accommodative central bank policies.

+Investors have their eyes set on the Bank of England’s policy meeting on Thursday, seeking cues on the central bank’s stance regarding rising prices.

+Both oil stocks and base metal miners were up 3% and 1.4% respectively while weakness in travel-related stocks , down 1.7%, capped further gains on the FTSE 100 index.

-The domestically focused mid-cap index rose 0.2%, led by gains in non-life insurance stocks Direct Line and Hiscox following strong earnings.
+The domestically focused mid-cap index rose 0.5%, with non-life insurance stocks Direct Line and Hiscox among top gainers following strong earnings.

-However, the index’s gains were limited by losses in building materials seller Travis Perkins and broker TP ICAP.
+Standard Chartered PLC jumped 1.3% after it posted a higher-than-expected 57% jump in first-half pretax profit and announced a $250 million share buyback and a 3-cents-per-share interim dividend payout.